rahul7668gupta/rahul7668gupta/README.md

 -->
 Here are some ideas to get to know me:

-- 🔭 I’m currently working on building Dapps.
+- 🔭 I’m currently working on building MERN Stack applications.
-- 🌱 I’m currently learning ML.
-- 👯 I’m looking to collaborate on Dapp Projects.
+- 👯 I’m looking to collaborate on MERN Stack Projects.
-- 🤔 I’m looking for help with getting started on Data Science.
+- 🤔 I’m looking for help with getting started on a business.
-- 💬 Ask me about Blockchain and Business.
+- 💬 Ask me about MERN Stack, Blockchain and Business.
 - 📫 How to reach me: [Google me: @rahul7668gupta](https://www.google.com/search?q=rahul7668gupta)
-- 😄 Pronouns: He/His
 - ⚡ Fun fact: I am a good listener!

 ![Rahul's github stats](https://github-readme-stats.vercel.app/api?username=rahul7668gupta)